How life insurance, probate, and wills work

 Why avoid having a life insurance payout go through probate?

 Here’s the expensive part we mentioned earlier.
 As part of the probate process, certain fees are paid to settle the estate, like probate fees and attorney fees.
+Probate fees vary by province and can range from a flat amount to a percentage of your assets.

-Such fees and payments can gradually reduce the life insurance death benefit if it is considered part of the estate, thus leaving your loved ones or intended beneficiaries with that much less money.
+If your life insurance proceeds go through probate, it can substantially increase the value of your assets and therefore your probate fees.
+Furthermore, if there are any creditor claims, debts, or taxes payable, these are also paid from the deceased’s estate.
+Such fees and payments can gradually reduce the life insurance death benefit if it is considered part of the estate, leaving your loved ones with that much less money.

+But if you want your death benefit to be used by your family to replace your income, then it’s probably best that you name your beneficiary a family member or members.
+In this case, your life insurance provider pays the death benefit directly to your named beneficiaries.
 This way, there is no probate requirement and you avoid any added delay in your beneficiaries receiving the money.
-Plus, your beneficiaries will receive the amount you intended they have in the first place.
+Plus, your beneficiaries will receive the amount you intended them to have in the first place.

+As an extra note, it is a good idea to name a contingent or secondary beneficiary.
+This is just in case your primary beneficiary dies before you do.
 For instance, couples with children might want to ensure their dependents are the contingent beneficiaries in case both primary caregivers pass away simultaneously.

 Can you use a will to change a life insurance policy beneficiary?

+Nope, a will cannot be used to change who will receive someone’s life insurance money.
 An insurance contract is separate from a will.
-As far as life insurance policy proceeds are concerned, it is the beneficiary named on the life insurance policy that will receive the payout in the event of the death of the insured.
+The beneficiary named on the life insurance policy will receive the payout in the event of the death of the insured.
 A will cannot be used to replace such a beneficiary.
-Therefore, it is good to review and update the beneficiary designations of your life insurance policy after major life changes or events like marriage, births, divorce, and death.

 - Probate is the legal process to validate your last will and testament in order to settle your assets after your death